 Enquiries to the Board

-Shareholders of the Company who intend to put forward their enquiries about the Company to the Board could email their enquiries to email@example.com.
+Shareholders of the Company who intend to put forward their enquiries about the Company to the Board may email their enquiries to email@example.com.

 Amendments to the Company’s memorandum and articles of association